odineiramone/gamagame/README.md

   - Run `bundle exec rails db:setup` to create and populate database
   - Start rails server with `rails s` on console
   - Access `localhost:3000` on browser and ENJOY!

+### To execute tests
+  - Rename `.env.sample` to `.env.test` and fill the options with your database information
+  - Run `RAILS_ENV=test bundle exec rails db:setup` to create and populate test database
+  - Run `bundle exec rspec` to execute tests